nagydani/seedling/sprout/README.md

    carry flag
  * `execute` takes a reference to a computation off the top of the stack and executes it.
+ * `finally` takes a reference to a computation off the top of the stack and schedules it for execution after the current computation finishes in either success, failure or an exception. *Important*: the computation scheduled by `finally` must leave the stack as it was before its execution.
+It is typically used for cleanup of resources such as open files.
  * `literal` takes the cell on the top of the stack and compiles a literal from it.
 Useful in macros.
  * `output` executes `sproutl` with handlers set up in such a